 Is 'Lived' Experience enough?

-As practitioners* within a variety of projects and sectors working with people, we are all aware of the move to “co-” everything – to coproduce, co-design and co-create services with people with lived experience.
-It’s a positive move to involve the people most impacted by services, and those with expertise by experience in shaping what actually works… but is lived experience enough?
+As practitioners* working with people, we are all aware of the move to “co-” everything, with projects and services increasingly using co-production, co-design and co-creation with people with lived experience.
+It’s a positive move to involve those with expertise by experience in shaping what actually works, and including the people accessing services in planning and delivery, but is ‘lived experience’ always meaningful and useful enough?

-Lived is a past tense verb – it’s something we have done in the past.
-Is this what we aspire to for working with people to design responsive, proactive services, or do we need to consider a shift towards lived and living experience to ensure those involved in co-production have current experience?
+Lived is in the past tense – it’s something we have already done.
+Is this the best we can aspire to when working with people to design responsive, proactive services, or should we consider a shift from lived to living experience to ensure those involved in co-production have current experience?

-We all have different experiences throughout our lives, but they are not always static.
-I could claim to have lived experience as a single parent – I’m not anymore, and haven’t been for a number of years, but by the definition of “lived” experience I could claim to be involved.
+We all have different experiences throughout our lives, and they are not always static.
+Personally, I could claim to have lived experience as a single parent, however my circumstances have changed and I’m not anymore, and haven’t been for a number of years.
+But by the definition of “lived” experience I could have my personal experiences drawn upon in a co-productive .

 My experience is historic, possibly out of date and I didn’t navigate through experiences like COVID, so my relevance to the area of lived experience is within that context.
-However if we aren’t clear what we are looking for, then I could rightfully claim to have that lived experience.
-What I do not have is living experience - my experiences lack current relevance, that up-to-date and current knowledge of people who are experiencing that right now.
+What I do not have is living experience - my own experiences lack current relevance; the up-to-date and current knowledge held by people who are experiencing that right now.

 “Over asked and under heard”

-We know its hard to involve those with lived and living experience – people often feel “over asked and under heard” and don’t want to give their time to something that possibly won’t make a difference.
-Add in the immediacy of living experience while navigating the challenges of managing those issues, and it becomes even harder, but that doesn’t mean we should shy away from asking the difficult questions about relevance, current experience and knowledge, and also asking ourselves how we ensure support is in place to allow appropriate levels of involvement in meaningful and impactful ways.
+It can be difficult to involve those with lived and living experience.
+People often feel “over asked and under heard” and don’t want to give their time to something that possibly won’t make a difference.
+Add in the immediacy of living experience while navigating the challenges of managing those issues, and it becomes even harder, but that doesn’t mean we should shy away from asking the difficult questions about relevance, current experience and knowledge.
+It is crucial that we ensure support is in place to allow appropriate and flexible levels of involvement in meaningful and impactful ways.

 As practitioners and policy makers, we may find comfort in developing Lived Experience Panels (under a number of different names/guises) where we can invest in learning, training and upskilling, developing good relationships and supportive working environments, but do we sometimes become complacent that these are enough?